webdriverio/webdriverio/SRS Document.md

 for his project.

 ## 1.2 Intended Audience
-WebdriverIO is touted as a tool for creating basic online and mobile platform tests that can be performed across a variety of browsers.
-There's also a brief lesson with documentation to assist users understand what they're doing, which aligns with their philosophy that "software should be accessible to everyone who is inquisitive."
+WebdriverIO is characterized as a simple and accessible tool for creating web and mobile app tests.
+It is accessible to anyone who wants to learn how to write Frontend tests and needs some assistance.
+There are also a brief lessons with documentation to assist new users to get more familiar with the software.

 ## 1.3 Intended Usage
 There are options to work in usual synchronous and asynchronous modes.
 The one of the great features of